ryuk-jayant/Jump/README.md

 - <h3>Installation</h3>

-  1)just clone the repo and copy sh files to bin directory on your machine.
+  1) just clone the repo and copy sh files to bin directory on your machine.

-  2)Alter the shell script and replace the **username** "JKJ-ryuk" with your own username.
+  2) Alter the shell script and replace the **username** "JKJ-ryuk" with your own username.

-  3)and done
+  3) and done

 - <h3>How to use?</h3>

    1) Go to the directory you want to bookmark.

    2) Run **Save.sh "Bookmark_name"**.